The model theory of Commutative Near Vector Spaces: Model theory of near-vector spaces

 \QED

-The converse of Proposition \ref{BTfixesauto} is not true in general for all near vector spaces.
-Below we give an example of two infinite block type near vector spaces in which the same elements of $\bar F$ are automorphisms, but whose block types are different.
+The converse of Proposition \ref{BTfixesauto} is not true in general for all near-vector spaces.
+Below we give an example of two infinite block type near-vector spaces in which the same elements of $\bar F$ are automorphisms, but whose block types are different.

 \begin{ex} Let $P$ denote the set of all primes, and $S_P$ the set of all permutations on $P$.
 If $\sigma\in S_P$ then there is a unique extension, $\hat\sigma: \mbb Q\ra \mbb Q$ of $\sigma$ to an automorphism of the multiplicative structure of $\mbb Q$.